taniarascia/graphql-fantasy-api/outline.md

   - Entrypoint (Operation) Types (`Query` and `Mutation`)
   - Comments/description (`""`)

-## Using GraphQL Queries and Mutations
+## Using GraphQL Queries, Mutations, and Resolvers

 - Queries (read)
   - Simple query (no name)